-Starting Your Campaign: Planning
+Starting Your Fundraiser: Planning

-Form Your GoFundMe Ambassadors: Think of your closest friends and family members.
-Now, let’s think of 2-3 people who would be willing to share your campaign for you.
+Build a Winning Fundraising Team: Think of your closest friends and family members.
+Now, let’s think of 2-3 people who would be willing to share your fundraiser for you.
 This can be through any type of communication (online or offline), as long as they share!
-Every additional person that shares your GoFundMe increases your sharing network by 100%, so finding these ambassadors is very important.
-Not sure what to say?
-See: 9 Message Templates to Send Right Now
+Every additional person that shares your GoFundMe increases your sharing network by 100% !
+This is the perfect way to include your loved ones and raise awareness about your story and goal.

 Dig into your phone and email contacts.
 Are those same contacts on social media?
 If so, be sure to add them as followers and friends on your social media accounts.
 You’ll want to divide your contacts into 2 groups:

 - Potential Donors: Are there certain contacts you feel are more likely to donate than others?
 These should be grouped together as “potential donors” and sent personalized outreaches via text, email, or even a direct message on social media.

 - Potential Promoters: These are people who you feel are less likely to contribute due to extenuating circumstances.
 However, these people can help you promote and share the GoFundMe.

 Even the most active social media users should update their accounts from time to time!
 Now’s the time to update your Facebook, Instagram, Twitter, and even your Linkedin to share your GoFundMe with your network.
 Add your link to your each of your profiles, and write a new status/post to share the exciting news.
 You can even use the “suggested friends” features on these sites as well to add new contacts.
 See: How to Make the Most of Facebook

 Create a soft deadline: GoFundMes with a sense of urgency often receive more donations.
 Including a soft deadline or end date in your GoFundMe story will encourage supporters to donate sooner, rather than later!